Browse by Medical Category

 The mission of the Center for Transplantation Sciences (CTS) at Massachusetts General Hospital is to improve the number and the lives of recipients with organ, tissue and cell transplants by:

 The CTS at Massachusetts General Hospital is a multidisciplinary research center working at the interface between basic science and clinical applications in transplantation immunology and related fields.
-It was established in 2015 by merging the Transplantation Unit Surgery Research Laboratory and the Transplantation Biology Research Center, with Joren C. Madsen, MD, DPhil, James F. Markmann MD, PhD, and Laurence A. Turka, MD, serving as co-directors.
-The position of scientific director is held by David H. Sachs, MD.
+It was established in 2015 by merging the Transplantation Unit Surgery Research Laboratory and the Transplantation Biology Research Center, with Joren C. Madsen, MD, DPhil and James F. Markmann MD, PhD serving as co-directors, with newly recruited, Richard N. Pierson lll, MD serving as scientific director..
+The position of scientific advisor is held by David H. Sachs, MD.

 The Transplantation Unit Surgery Research Laboratory was originally established by Paul S. Russell, MD in 1962 and made many early contributions to the field.
 A. Benedict Cosimi, MD took over the laboratory in 1990, focusing on nonhuman primate studies.
 In 2007, the leadership transitioned to James F. Markmann, MD, PhD, who broadened the scope of work to include pancreatic islet transplantation.

 The Transplantation Biology Research Center (TBRC) was established in 1991 by David H. Sachs, MD.
 Under Dr. Sachs, the TBRC became world renowned for molecular research in basic immunology and for large animal translational studies of organ and islet allo- and xenotransplantation.
-In 2013, leadership of the TBRC transitioned to Joren C. Madsen, MD, DPhil, and Laurence A. Turka, MD, who became the center’s co-directors with Dr. Sachs as scientific director.
+In 2013, leadership of the TBRC transitioned to Dr. Madsen who recruited Laurence A. Turka, MD as the center’s co-director with Dr. Sachs serving as scientific director.
+In 2018, Dr. Turka moved to industry but maintains an appointment at Mass General.

 The CTS makes its Pancreatic Islet Isolation Laboratory available to all members of the research community.
 The Pancreatic Islet Isolation Laboratory provides cost-effective resources for islet isolation and islet transplant models.